 Benicar Warning: Extreme Gastrointestinal Distress

 Benicar is an angiotensin II receptor blocker (ARB) approved for the treatment of high blood pressure or hypertension – alone or with other antihypertensive agents – and is one of eight marketed ARB drugs.
-The U.S. Food and Drug Administration (FDA) warned that the blood pressure drugs marketed as Benicar, Benicar HCT, Azor, Tribenzor and generics can cause severe intestinal problems, also known as sprue-like enteropathy.
+The U.S. Food and Drug Administration (FDA) warned that the blood pressure drugs marketed as Benicar, Benicar HCT, Azor, Tribenzor, and generics can cause severe intestinal problems, also known as sprue-like enteropathy.

 The concerns stem from research conducted by The Mayo Clinic, which examined 22 patients who reported suffering from diarrheal illness for an average of 19 months, and determined that when the patients discontinued using the drug, they gained an average of 27 pounds.
-Researchers concluded that Olmesartan might be associated with a severe form of sprue-like enteropathy, with symptoms that include severe, chronic diarrhea, nausea and vomiting with substantial weight loss.
-Chronic diarrhea from use of the medication may also cause villous atrophy, a disorder which causes abnormalities in the intestinal lining.
+Researchers concluded that Olmesartan might be associated with a severe form of sprue-like enteropathy, with symptoms that include severe, chronic diarrhea, nausea, and vomiting with substantial weight loss.
+Chronic diarrhea from use of the medication may also cause villous atrophy, a disorder that causes abnormalities in the intestinal lining.